islamazhar/CASPER/prototype/README.md

 # CASPER

 This is a  prototype implementation of CASPER.
 The virtual authenticator and client are implemented  in GO based on the [virtualwebauthn](https://github.com/descope/virtualwebauthn) library.
-The relying party is simulated using a Django server over the [py_webauthn](https://github.com/duo-labs/py_webauthn)  library.
+The relying party is simulated using the [webauthn server](https://github.com/fxamacker/webauthn) library.

 # Requirements
 - GO v1.23.1